 Exploration & Production

 Eni started operations in Libya in 1959.
 Production activity is carried out in the Mediterranean Sea near Tripoli and in the Libyan Desert area, over a developed and undeveloped acreage of 26,635 square kilometers (13,294 square kilometers net to Eni).
-Exploration and development activities include six contract areas.

 Exploration and production activities in Libya are regulated by six Exploration and Production Sharing contracts (EPSA).
 The licenses of Eni’s assets in Libya expire in 2042 and 2047 for oil and gas properties, respectively.